-Background: Brucellosis is a zoonotic disease and prevalent in livestock animals.
-The bacteria reside inside the macrophage cells of host.
-The WHO endorsed the combination treatment therapy for brucellosis as compared to monotherapy to avoid relapse and resistance.
+Introduction: Brucellosis is a zoonotic disease that is prevalent in livestock animals.
+The bacteria reside inside the macrophage cells of the host.
+The WHO has endorseda combination treatment therapy for brucellosis against the conventional monotherapy to avoid relapse and resistance.
 Therefore, we developed nanoparticles incorporating doxycycline and rifampicin in combination.

-Methods: Polymeric nanoparticles were developed by emulsion-solvent diffusion method and characterization was done.
+Methods: Polymeric nanoparticles were developed by the emulsion-solvent diffusion method, and characterization was performed.

-Results: The nanoparticles with high entrapment efficiency of both drugs were developed successfully.
-Scanning electron microscopy revealed spherical morphology with a size ranging ~450nm, which can be easily engulfed by macrophages.
-Zeta potential confirmed colloidal stability.
+Results: The nanoparticles with high entrapment efficiency of both the drugs were developed successfully.
+Scanning electron microscopy revealed a spherical morphology with a size ranging ~450nm, which can be easily engulfed by the macrophages.
+Zeta potential confirmed the colloidal stability.
 Differential scanning calorimetry and X-ray diffraction suggested amorphization of doxycycline and rifampicin in nanoparticles.
-Fourier transfer infrared spectroscopy could not conﬁrm interaction of drugs with AOT.
-In vitro haemolysis study confirmed safety of nanoparticles (<10%) for IV administration.
+Fourier transfer infrared spectroscopy could not confirm the interaction of drugs with AOT.
+In vitro haemolysis study confirmed the safety of nanoparticles (<10%) for IV administration.
 Further, nanoparticles revealed the sustained release of both drugs, which followed diffusion kinetics.
 Nanoparticles were found stable for 6 months as per WHO guidelines.
-The internalization study revealed nanoparticles can be easily uptake by U-937 human macrophage cells.
-The efficacy study demonstrated significantly high antibacterial activity of nanoparticles as compared to free drug solution in U937 human macrophage cells infected with Brucella abortus.
+The internalization study revealed nanoparticles could be easily uptaken by U-937 human macrophage cells.
+The efficacy study demonstrated significantly high antibacterial activity of nanoparticles as compared to free drug solution in U937 human macrophages cells infected with Brucella abortus.

-Conclusion: It can be concluded that developed nanoparticles entrapping doxycycline and rifampicin combination could be considered as a promising delivery system for enhancing the antibacterial activity against Brucella abortus.
+Conclusion: It can be concluded that the developed nanoparticles entrapping doxycycline and rifampicin combination can be considered as a promising delivery system for enhancing the antibacterial activity against Brucella abortus.

 Department of pharmaceutics School of Pharmacy & Technology Management, SVKM, NMIMS Babulde Banks of Tapi River, Mumbai-Agra Road, Shirpur, Maharashtra 425405, Department of Pharmaceutical Sciences and Technology Institute of Chemical Technology Nathalal Parekh Marg, Matunga (E), Mumbai, Mumbai Veterinary College Parel Village, Parel, Mumbai, Maharashtra, 400012